-Candidate's Title Reasons for Appointment and Expected Role Shota Kondo Director (Outside Director) At Mitsubishi Corporation, Mr. Shota Kondo has held various positions including Head of the CEO Office of the Natural Gas Group and General Manager of the Corporate Strategy & Planning Department, with experience including an assignment in the US.
+Candidate's Title Reasons for Appointment and Expected Role Director (Outside Director) At Mitsubishi Corporation, Mr. Shota Kondo has held various positions including Head of the CEO Office of the Natural Gas Group and General Manager of the Corporate Strategy & Planning Department, with experience including an assignment in the US.
 He concurrently serves as CEO of the Smart-Life Creation (S.L.C.)
 Group.
 As he is expected to contribute to appropriate decision-making and supervision of overall management by the Board of Directors from a practical perspective as an Outside Director by leveraging his management experience at Mitsubishi Corporation and his insight into domestic and international business, we have reappointed him Director.
-As Mr. Kondo concurrently serves as Executive Vice President of Mitsubishi Corporation, a major shareholder of the Company, he is not designated as an independent Director.
-Mitsubishi Corporation is an important business partner for the Company and the Company expects to effectively utilize his advice as someone who has served as a chief of business areas of collaboration between Mitsubishi Corporate value and contribute to the enhancement of the interests of all shareholders including minority shareholders.
-Based on the above, we expect him to contribute to appropriate decision-making and supervision of overall management by the Board of Directors as well as to the improvement of the Governance Committee, Nomination Committee, and Compensation Committee.
+Shota Kondo As Mr. Kondo concurrently serves as Executive Vice President of Mitsubishi Corporation, a major shareholder of the Company, he is not designated as an independent Director.
+Mitsubishi Corporation is an important business partner for the Company and the Company expects to effectively utilize his advice as someone who has served as a chief of business areas of collaboration between Mitsubishi Corporation and the Company.
+We deem that this will lead to the improvement of the Company's corporate value and contribute to the enhancement of the interests of all shareholders including minority shareholders.
+Based on the above, we expect him to contribute to appropriate decision-making and supervision of overall management by the Board of Directors as well as to the improvement of the soundness, transparency, and fairness of the Company's management as a member of the Governance Committee, Nomination Committee, and Compensation Committee.
 In addition, the Company's Board of Directors has determined that, in the event a proposal involving a conflict of interest between the Company and Mitsubishi Corporation is submitted, Mr. Kondo shall not participate in the deliberation or resolution of such matters.
 Mr. Kondo has also expressed his intention to perform his duties as a Director in the interest of the Company, rather than on behalf of any particular shareholder.
 Yoshitaka Shiba Director, Audit & Supervisory Committee Member Based on his management experience at a major Japanese financial institution as Group CAO, etc., Mr. Yoshitaka Shiba has contributed to ensuring the soundness of the Company's management since June 2024 as a Director who is also an Audit & Supervisory Committee Member.
 As he is expected to contribute to appropriate decision-making, supervision of overall management, and neutral and objective auditing by the Board of Directors by leveraging the above experience and knowledge, we have reappointed him Director, Audit & Supervisory Committee Member.
-Hiroyasu Nakata Director, Audit & Supervisory Committee Member (Outside Director) (Independent Director) Mr. Hiroyasu Nakata possesses advanced knowledge as a legal expert and has practiced law, served as a university processor, etc. He also has experience in investigation and deliberation related to legal matters, having served as an ad-hoc member of the Legislative Council of the Ministry of Justice.
-As he is expected to contribute to appropriate decision- making, supervision of overall management, and neutral and objective auditing by the Board of Directors as an independent Outside Director by leveraging the above knowledge and experience, we have reappointed him Director, Audit & Supervisory Committee Member.
-We expect him to contribute to appropriate decision- making and supervision of overall management, and neutral and objective auditing by the Board of Directors from an objective perspective independent of management responsible for business execution as well as to the improvement of the soundness, transparency, and fairness of the management of the Company as a member of the Governance Committee, Nomination Committee, and Compensation Committee.
+Chief Audit Officer Hiroyasu Nakata Director, Audit & Supervisory Committee Member (Outside Director) (Independent Director) Mr. Hiroyasu Nakata possesses advanced knowledge as a legal expert and has practiced law, served as a university processor, etc. He also has experience in investigation and deliberation related to legal matters, having served as an ad-hoc member of the Legislative Council of the Ministry of Justice.
+As he is expected to contribute to appropriate decision-making, supervision of overall management, and neutral and objective auditing by the Board of Directors as an independent Outside Director by leveraging the above knowledge and experience, we have reappointed him Director, Audit & Supervisory Committee Member.
+We expect him to contribute to appropriate decision-making and supervision of overall management, and neutral and objective auditing by the Board of Directors from an objective perspective independent of management responsible for business execution as well as to the improvement of the soundness, transparency, and fairness of the management of the Company as a member of the Governance Committee, Nomination Committee, and Compensation Committee.